zihaurpang/zihaurpang.github.io/_pages/about.md

 - *2024.09*: &nbsp;I was admitted to the 25 Fall graduate program at Kuang Yaming Honors School, Nanjing University.
 - *2024.08*: &nbsp;I have joined Microsoft as a Research Intern under the guidance of Principal Researcher Justin Ding, where I focus on evaluating and enhancing LLM outputs.
 -->
+- *2026.06*: &nbsp;🎉🎉 Our papers are accepted by [INTERSPEECH 2026](https://interspeech2026.org/en-AU).
+See you in Sydney, Australia!
+- *2026.06*: &nbsp;🎉🎉 Our paper is accepted by [The 27th Meeting of the Special Interest Group on Discourse and Dialogue (SIGDIAL 2026)](https://2026.sigdial.org/).
+See you in Atlanta, Georgia, USA!
+- *2026.06*: &nbsp;🎉🎉 Our non-archival paper is accepted by [Learning to Listen: ICML 2026 Workshop on Machine Learning for Audio](https://mlforaudioworkshop.github.io/).
+See you in Seoul, Korea!
 - *2026.04*: &nbsp;I have joined [Speech Technology and Machine Learning Group](https://blogs.upm.es/gthau/) as a Research Scholar under the guidance of [Dr. Luis Fernando D’Haro](https://blogs.upm.es/gthau/luis-fernando-dharo/).
 - *2026.02*: &nbsp;I have been selected as a student volunteer for the [CHI Conference on Human Factors in Computing Systems 2026 (CHI 2026)](https://chi2026.acm.org/).
 See you in Barcelona, Spain!
 - *2026.01*: &nbsp;🎉🎉 Our papers are accepted by [2026 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2026)](https://2026.ieeeicassp.org/).
 See you in Barcelona, Spain!